Relative Cancellation: Introduction

-In this paper we study ${\mathcal R}$-cancellation when ${\mathcal R}$ contains several families of well-studied algebras which may be noncommutative.
-For example, ${\mathcal R}$ may consist of the following \begin{enumerate} \item[($\bullet$)] $n$th Weyl algebras for all $n\geq 1$, \item[($\bullet$)] universal enveloping algebras over finite dimensional Lie algebras, including all commutative polynomial rings, \item[($\bullet$)] Sklyanin algebras, \item[($\bullet$)] tensor products of finite many algebras mentioned above. \end{enumerate}
+In this paper we explore the ${\mathcal R}$-cancellative property when ${\mathcal R}$ contains several families of well-studied algebras which may be noncommutative.
+For example, ${\mathcal R}$ may consist of the following \begin{enumerate} \item[($\bullet$)] the $n$th Weyl algebras for all $n\geq 1$, \item[($\bullet$)] the universal enveloping algebra of a finite-dimensional Lie algebra, including all commutative polynomial rings, \item[($\bullet$)] the Sklyanin algebras, \item[($\bullet$)] tensor products of finitely many algebras mentioned above. \end{enumerate}

 Now we introduce more definitions.

 \begin{defn} An algebra $A$ is called a {\sf firm domain} if for every domain $B$, $A\otimes B$ is a domain. \end{defn}